 As it usually goes, the album never sounded as good as I wanted it to, but finally in 2017 I am proud to have released a newly mastered version that sounds fantastic.
 It’s on Spotify and available for download from CDBaby.
 Just search for Saturn Lander.

-When grunge dried up, I moved back and forth between Texas and Seattle a couple times, but ended up living in Victoria, TX, where my parents live.
+When grunge dried up, I moved back and forth between Texas and Seattle a couple times, but ended up living in Victoria, TX, where my parents lived.
 I planned to move to Austin, but I was burned out on city life and struggling as a musician.

 I took about a decade off from playing music and became a writer.
 At the same time, self-publishing was becoming a viable thing for writers to do.
-I wrote my first published novel, “Black Dog”, which is about playing records backwards and the battle two teenagers have with the werewolf from the song “Bark at the Moon” as a result of their actions.
+I wrote my first self-published novel, “Black Dog”, which is about playing records backwards and the battle two teenagers have with the werewolf from the song “Bark at the Moon” as a result of their actions.

 I got a good reaction from the book, then published “Band On The Run”, which I had written during a one month period of unemployment many years before in Seattle.
 I followed that book with a sequel called “Running On Empty”.